Being a Tottenham fan means a couple of things.

 They were caught in the fire of a burned out Pochettino's final months at the club, while Mourinho didn't do enough to unite the squad.
-Instead, divisions appeared and he quickly set out to save his own reputation, deflecting criticism of him onto his players.
+Nuno just exacted no authority, such was the club's circus of a managerial hunt in the summer.

 It's a good squad, even if it still requires some surgery and goodbyes, but Conte should be able to squeeze better performances out of the defenders now at his disposal.
 The prospect of him moulding Cristian Romero is his own image is hugely exciting.

 It's quite a stunning move, frankly.
 He may need funds to do business in January if possible and the following summer, but the fact he has Harry Kane available after a turbulent summer is a massive plus point.
 You only need to look at his work with Romelu Lukaku at Inter to see how much a similar relationship could benefit Spurs.
 Kane was clearly non-plussed about working with Nuno, but with one of the finest managers in the world now in charge, his motivation will be increased tenfold.

 The power dynamic will be interesting to see, but there wouldn't be much point appointing Conte if the handbrake was still on.
 They either give him all the tools to build Tottenham in his image or it'll be another disastrous 18 months.

 Spurs fans are allowed to be excited by Conte.
 Fresh and rested off a title win, he's a more progressive coach than most give him credit for, and there are enough players in the squad for him to get a tune out of.